KShebek/cbe504/main.typ

 In fact, that is precisely what #ref(<eq:apparent_e_a_pre>) is stating: take the instantaneous slope at a particular value of $T$ in a plot of $ln(k_"app")$ vs. $1\/T$, and you will get a value of $-E_"app"\/R$.

 === Apparent Reaction Orders

-// NOTE TO SELF: This one did not go well in class.
-A bit too abstract without a concrete example.
-Probably best to avoid altogether in the future.

 We can also define an apparent reaction order, $alpha_(j,"app")$, for each species in a similar manner.
 First, for a reaction #ce("A + B -> C"), we will postulate a power-law rate expression of the form